otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/01-js-basics-1.md

 ## Arrays

 An **array** is a list-like object that enables you to perform traversal and mutation operations.
 The length of an **array** is not fixed and can change at any time.
-It means items can be stored at non-contiguous locations in an **array**.
+It means elements can be stored at non-contiguous locations in an **array**.

 Here is an example of how to create an **array**: